deralph/deralph/README.md

 - 👋 Hi, I’m Raphael

+- I'm a full stack developer (MERN stack)
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning next js and everything
+- I’m learning everything that would help improve my skills
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me at jraphael441@gmail.com